Abhinand-p/Fingerprint-Synthetic-Generator/conditional_diffusion_model/readme.txt

 model weights can be found at veerav96/conditional-fingerprint-NIST Hugging Face

-samples generated at intermeidate epochs during training at samples/ folder
+samples generated at intermeidate epochs during training at samples/ folder (each image has 8 sub images representing 8 classes)

 Tensorboard event logs added